Gramsci and Languages: Unification, Diversity, Hegemony

 Reviewed by Piotr Stalmaszczyk

 Piotr Stalmaszczyk is Professor of English and General Linguistics at the University of Lodz (Poland), his research in concerned predominantly with linguistic methodology and philosophy of language.
-He has recently edited two volumes on the legacy of Frege, Russell and Wittgenstein in philosophy of language, and on philosophical and linguistic inquiries into semantics (both with De Gruyter).
+He has recently launched a new book series Studies in Philosophy of Language and Linguistics (with Peter Lang GmbH).

 Antonio Gramsci (1891-1937) was not only a prominent Italian Marxist political philosopher, but also a vocal critic of contemporary society and culture.
 Additionally, Gramsci’s work on language makes him a very important (and also highly original and independent) voice in twentieth century philosophy of language.